oort-io/oort-io.github.io/about/index.md

 ads: false
 ---

-We are currently in stealth building an MVP and looking for investment.
-Go to our [contact](/contact) page to get in touch with us.
+Oort is currently looking for investment and developing a MVP.

 You might be wondering where our name comes from, and it comes from the [Oort Cloud](https://en.wikipedia.org/wiki/Oort_cloud).
-We see edge computing as the next frontier and outer boundary of cloud.
-Cloud Computing as we know has remained within the "[heliosphere](https://en.wikipedia.org/wiki/Heliosphere)" or datacenter, we want to extend it outside the datacenter.
+We see edge computing as the next frontier and outer boundary of Cloud Computing.
+Cloud Computing as we know has remained within the "[heliosphere](https://en.wikipedia.org/wiki/Heliosphere)" or datacenter, we want to go outside the datacenter.
 Objects in the Oort Cloud are tiny and numerous compared to planets, edge hardware is often tiny and numerous compared to traditional data center hardware.